ibm-garage-cph/bookinfo-details/activity3/README.md

-In this exercise we will configure liveness and readiness probes for our `bookinfo-details` microservice.
+In this exercise we will configure liveness and readiness probes for our `bookinfo-details-v2` microservice.

 The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) uses **liveness probes** to know when to restart a container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
 Restarting a container in such a state can help to make the application more available despite bugs.